MicrosoftDocs/fabric-docs/docs/real-time-intelligence/database-shortcut.md

 * An [event house](create-eventhouse.md)

 > [!IMPORTANT]
-> Both the source database and the database shortcut in Real-Time Analytics must be in the same region, but can be in different tenants.
+> Both the source database and the database shortcut in Real-Time Intelligence must be in the same region, but can be in different tenants.

 > [!IMPORTANT]
-> This method works with sources both in Azure Data Explorer and in Real-Time Analytics.
+> This method works with sources both in Azure Data Explorer and in Real-Time Intelligence.

 To create a shortcut using a cluster URI and database name, make sure you have at least contributor permissions on the source data, and then follow these steps: